lancenacabuan/Shaliah/README.md

 said yes (hence creeds), but some modern Christians emphasize living faith in Christ over strict doctrinal tests.
-For instance, many lay Christians might not fully grasp or articulate the Trinity but have a relational trust in God and Christ---are they outside grace?
+For instance, many lay Christians might not fully grasp or articulate the Trinity but have a relational trust in God and Christ–-are they outside grace?
 Likely not.
 This opens a door to consider: could Biblical Unitarians be accepted as fellow Christians if they exhibit genuine faith in God and Christ as Savior (albeit understanding Christ differently)?
 This is an ongoing